 Each wingman will adjust power in the break to slow to the briefed downwind airspeed and roll out directly behind the aircraft ahead at traffic pattern altitude.
 If there are wake turbulence issues, the wingmen can offset slightly to find smooth air.
 Wing pilots will maintain traffic pattern altitude and airspeed all the way to the perch and, just prior to the perch, extend gear and flaps (as applicable) and accomplish the "Before Landing Checklist."
 Upon reaching the perch, the wingman will begin a descending turn to final.
 The wingman will not begin the base turn unless the aircraft ahead is in sight.
-It is important for the wingman to positively identify the aircraft in front of him to preclude cutting an aircraft off in the final turn.
-Each wingman will fly the pattern based crab as necessary to maintain track
+It is important for the wingman to positively identify the aircraft in front of him to preclude cutting an aircraft off crab as necessary to maintain track